diogoro/diogoro/README.md

 ### Hi there 👋

-At the moment, I don't know what to write here.
-It's working in progress.
+I'm integration developent.
+I have knowledge with IBM Integration Bus.
+At the moment, I'm studying java + spring framework.
 <!--
 **diogoro/diogoro** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.